GT in Fairfax County Public Schools

 FCPS no longer has GT classes in its high schools.
 Instead, FCPS offers " honors" or "pre-IB" classes, starting in 9th grade.
 FCPS also offers either Advanced Placement ("AP") or International Baccalureate ("IB") classes in all high schools.
 AP courses generally are taken starting in 10th or 11th grade.
 IB classes (either Higher Level or Standard Level) generally are taken starting in 11th grade.
 These classes are all open admission, unlike the GT Center classes in elementary and middle school.

-In addition, about 300 to 330 students who live in Fairfax County are admitted to Thomas Jefferson High School for Science and Technology ("TJ").
+In addition, approximately 480 students are admitted annually to Thomas Jefferson High School for Science and Technology ("TJ").
 TJ is a Virginia Governor's School, which also admits students from other counties in Northern Virginia.
-TJ's admissions process was changed for 2004-05.
-Under the current process, test scores are being deemphasized to admit more students from underrepresented racial, socioeconomic, geographic, and other groups.
+For more information about TJ's admissions process, click here.